 11 killed, 19 injured as speeding truck hits Hindu pilgrims in India

-May 18, 2018-As many as 11 persons died and 19 others were injured when a speeding truck hit a group of Hindu pilgrims in Champawat district of Uttarkhand in India on Friday.
+As many as 11 persons died and 19 others were injured when a speeding truck hit a group of Hindu pilgrims in Champawat district of Uttarkhand in India on Friday.
 The pilgrims were heading towards Purnagiri Temple to offer worship, according to The Times of India.

 The pilgrims from Bareilly in Uttar Pradesh were on their way to the hilltop temple, well known in the region, when they were knocked down by a dumper truck coming from behind.